Environmental Specialty Honours

 An investigation into the major themes and arguments in the environmental histories of North America, emphasizing how different individuals and groups have used, perceived, and managed their environments over time.
 Prerequisite: 60 units including eight of upper division geography.
 Students with credit for HIST 432 or HIST 485 in 2001-3 may not take this course for further credit.

 Students receive theory and practical experience in the control and management of hazardous substances in the environment.
 This includes the application of techniques used to assess toxicological, ecological and human health risks of contaminants within the current regulatory framework.
-Prerequisite: MATH 151 or 154 or 157; STAT 101 or 103 or 201 or 301 or GEOG 251.
+Prerequisite: MATH 151 or 154 or 157; STAT 201 or 203 or 205 or GEOG 251 or equivalent; and 60 units.

+Forests are critical components of the earth system and provide diverse ecological services.
+They are also a source of conflict regarding their conservation and use.
 Students will examine the problems of managing forest ecosystems for a variety of societal goals and objectives.
-The course will start with an examination of the ecological characteristics of forest ecosystems and their dynamics.
-The second section will focus on the objectives and tools of forest management in an ecological context.
-The final section of the course will focus on the institutions, economics and policies of forest management, with a focus on British Columbia's historical and current management issues.
+We begin by examining the ecological characteristics of forest ecosystems and follow with a focus on the objectives and tools of forest management.
+The final section of the course will examine institutions, economics, and policy related to forests, with a focus on British Columbia's historical and current management issues.
 This course will involve lectures, group discussions, field trips, and exercises.
-Prerequisite: At least one of REM 311, BISC 304, BISC 310, BISC 404, GEOG 315, or GEOG 316.
+Prerequisite: One of REM 100, or GEOG 100 or 111, or EVSC 100 or BISC 102; and 45 units.

 and any additional 300 or 400 level geography units to total 50 upper division units.